Mandar Apte

 Background:

-As Wikipedia Describes ChatGPT: AI chatbot developed by OpenAI.
+Wikipedia Describes ChatGPT as an AI chatbot developed by OpenAI.
 ChatGPT is an artificial intelligence (AI) chatbot developed by OpenAI and launched in November 2022.
 It is built on top of OpenAI’s GPT-3.5 and GPT-4 families of large language models (LLMs) and has been fine-tuned (an approach to transfer learning) using both supervised and reinforcement learning techniques.

 ChatGPT can access real-time info from the web using plug-ins.